Content Licensing and Monetization for Game Publishers

-- The cost saving between dynamically generated, licensor-specific statement report templates and manually aggregating and formatting reports during each pay cycle
+- The cost savings between dynamically generated, licensor-specific statement report templates and manually aggregating and formatting reports during each pay cycle

 - How much time and investment are spent on manually creating and distributing statements and general communications with licensors, talent, and partners versus automating statement notifications

-As well as manage potentially even larger impact variables to potential revenue growth such as:
+…as well as managing even larger-impact variables for potential revenue growth, such as:

 - Brand recognition continuity